goco-inc/graphql-activerecord/README.md

 ### Fields inside of `proxy_to` blocks
 You can also define ordinary fields inside of `proxy_to` blocks.
-When you do that, your field will receive the associated model as the object, instead of the original model:
+When you do that, your field will receive the associated model as the object, instead of the original model.
+This is meant to allow you to take advantage of the optimized association loading that the gem provides:

 ```ruby
 backed_by_model :employee do